AntonioTorres23/OpenGL_Notes/Geometry Shader.md

 Drawing points and lines isn't that interesting so we're going to get a little creative by using the geometry shader to draw a house for us at the location of each point.
 We can accomplish this by setting the output of the geometry shader to `triangle_strip` and draw a total of three triangles.
 Two for the square house and one for the roof.

 A triangle strip in OpenGL is a more efficient way to draw triangles with fewer vertices.
-After the first triangle is drawn, each subsequent vertex generates another triangle next to the first triangle: each 3 adjacent
+After the first triangle is drawn, each subsequent vertex generates another triangle next to the first triangle: each 3 adjacent vertices will form a triangle.
+If we have a total of 6 vertices that form a triangle strip we'd get the following triangles.
+(1,2,3), (2,3,4), (3,4,5)